 Integrative means that as a counsellor I use insights from a variety of models depending on what feels right for you.
 My approach is supportive and involved, empathic and sensitive.
 I talk in a straightforward way, often inviting you to explore patterns of behaving and relating with others.
 I aim to create a safe space for you to share and reflect, to increase awareness and deepen understanding of what is going on for you and what you truly want, and to find your own way forwards towards solutions, acceptance and healing.
 I may also help you to identify practical approaches which can help you in making changes in your everyday life.

 I am able to help with a vast range of issues including complex trauma, anxiety and panic, depression, difficulties with relationships or with parenting, affairs and betrayals, personality problems, narcissistic abuse recovery, substance abuse, eating disorders and addiction.
 I use a wide range of therapeutic modalities to help clients which include Psychotherapy, CBT, DBT and Schema Therapy.

 Training, qualifications & experience

 I have a vast amount of experience; working with the elderly in a residential care environment; a Womens’ Centre with those who have suffered domestic violence, both psychological and physical abuse.
 I have worked with transition and bereavement in a hospice setting.
 I spent time working with those recovering from drug and alcohol addiction, and their rehabilitation back into society.
 Before setting up a Private Practice I spent two years working within a NHS doctors’ surgery based in North London where I had a very busy and varied practice.
-Very recently I have been involved in acute trauma working with the victims of the Grenfell Fire in Kensington (Sept - Dec 2017).
+After the Grenfell tragedy in 2017 I worked with the victims and survivors with acute trauma for three months, offering intensive support throughout the night.
 Regardless of any prior experience, I am very happy to work with whatever you may bring and I welcome a diverse range of clients.